IIIF/api/source/api/content-state/0.9/index.md

 }
 ```

 This description cannot be conveyed by just a Canvas URI or a Manifest URI; it needs the structure provided by a content state Annotation.
-It can be reduced to _Target body_ form, but no further:
+It can be reduced to the target body form, but no further:

 ```json
 {